Ostoic/RaidBrowser/README.md

 # Remark

 Be aware that since it is difficult to consider every possible LFM message that someone could think of, this addon may consider false positives, or may omit valid LFM messages.
 As an example, some guild recruitment messages may be listed in the raid browser, since a lot of the language used in these messages is similar to LFM messages.
-On the other hand, a raid host may use unexcepted words or grammar in his LFM message.
+On the other hand, a raid host may use unexpected words or grammar in their LFM message.

 # Acknowledgements
 Thanks to the following people for feature ideas and bug reports: